Speedway (store): Public relations

 A corporate partner of Children's Miracle Network Hospitals since 1991, Speedway has raised more than $100 million over the past 26 years for the charity through a variety of fundraising activities.
 Speedway LLC raised $10.3 million for Children's Miracle Network Hospitals in 2017.
 The partnership between Speedway and Children's Miracle Network Hospitals was strong enough by the time of the 7-Eleven deal that 7-Eleven itself became a partner with Children's Miracle Network Hospitals in 2022.

 Speedway was ranked the 4th worst company to work for in the United States in 2018, with work-life balance and senior management as major detractors to the work environment.
-These issues are highlighted in the memoir, "Corporate Lunacy; Behind the Scenes of America's Worst Gas Station" (written by Rob Clooney).
+These issues are highlighted in the memoir Corporate Lunacy; Behind the Scenes of America's Worst Gas Station (written by Rob Clooney).

-In 2019, Speedway became the official fuel supplier of the IndyCar Series until 2022, and announced their endorsement of LPGA golfer Ally Ewing through 2020.
+Speedway LLC was the Official Fuel of the NTT IndyCar Series, and Indianapolis Motor Speedway from 2019 through 2022.
+Continuing from the 2012 formulation the fuel spec was E85 race fuel, and announced their endorsement of LPGA golfer Ally Ewing.